 Tips For Rebuilding A GM 8.5” 10-Bolt Rear Differential

 If transmissions are shrouded in mystery, then the rear differential follows on its coattails.
-Unlike transmission building, rebuilding a rear end is basic nuts and bolts stuff, but that comes a caveat- the set up is the tricky part.
-Backlash, pinion depth and wear patterns are science and art mixed together, and there are a few specialized tools required.
-Being the single most use rear differential on the planet, we show you want goes into saving an aging GM 8.5” 10-bolt rear end.
+Unlike transmission building, a rear end rebuild is basic nuts and bolts stuff, but that comes with a caveat- the assembly set up is the tricky part.
+Gear backlash, pinion depth and wear patterns are science and art mixed together, and there are a few specialized tools required.
+Being the single most used rear differential on the planet, we’ll show you want goes into saving an aging GM 8.5” 10-bolt rear end.
 Here’s a few tips on how to rebuild a rear differential when the time comes for your GM vehicle.

-While this article focuses specifically on the GM 8.5″ 10-bolt, the parts and processes described herein cover most differential housings.
+While this article focuses specifically on the GM 8.5″ 10-bolt rear differential, the parts and processes described herein cover most differential housings.
 Built from the 1970s through today (the 8.6” 10-bolt is still used in most GM trucks), these housings are the most common on the road, especially for trucks.
 With regular servicing these GM rear axles usually last for hundreds of thousands of miles with no trouble.
 The most typical breakdowns of the rear end is the wheel bearings.
-These do not require a complete rebuild, but they do require complete disassembly for cleaning.
+These do not require a complete rear differential rebuild, but they do require complete disassembly for cleaning.
 A bad wheel bearing will send a lot of metal shavings through the gear oil.
-A bad wheel bearing will make a loud howling sound when the vehicle is driven.
+A bad wheel bearing will also make a loud howling sound when the vehicle is driven.
 The howl is constant, it does not change with acceleration or stopping.
 A tell-tale sign of a bad bearing is a leak of gear oil on the inside of the tire.
 If not repaired, a bad bearing can seize, causing an unsafe driving condition.

-When things get more serious, the rebuilds get more intense.
+When things get more serious, the differential rebuild gets more intense.
 The bearings on the pinion gear and differential itself can go out, which cause a similar howl to wheel bearings, only the sound will change if you accelerate or brake.
 Usually, a bad pinion bearing howls when you are not accelerating.
 This can also be a sign that the gears are worn or out of mesh, so any type of howling noise should be inspected immediately.

-Before we start, let’s identify the parts.
-Some people trash talk the GM 10-bolt as a junk rear end, and if they are talking about the 8.2”, then they are not far off, but the 8.5” 10-bolt is actually just as strong as a 12-bolt or Ford 9-inch rear, with only a fraction of an inch difference in the ring-gear diameter.
+Before we start, let’s identify the parts of a differential.
+Some people trash talk the GM 10 bolt rear end as a junk rear end, and if they are talking about the 8.2”, then they are not far off, but the 8.5” 10-bolt is actually just as strong as a 12-bolt or Ford 9-inch rear, with only a fraction of an inch difference in the ring-gear diameter.
 Since both the 8.2” and 8.5” 10-bolt rears have the same cover, you have to look for some key signs as to which unit you have (short of taking it apart and measuring).
 All 8.5” 10-bolt rears have two squared-off ears at the 4 and 6-o’clock on the bottom of the pumpkin, that is the #1 tell-tale sign, if you don’t have those, you don’t have an 8.5” 10-bolt.
-Up until 1988, all GM 8.5” 10-bolts had 28-spline axles, which are thinner than and not as strong as the upgraded 30-spline axles.
+Up until 1988, all GM 8.5” 10 bolt rear end units had 28-spline axles, which are thinner than and not as strong as the upgraded 30-spline axles.
 Finding 30-spline axles is easy, you just have to take some measurements and order them.
-You should also check to see if the rear carrier is posi or open-style, the easiest method is to jack up the rear of the car and spin the wheels, if they both spin the same direction, you have a posi, if they spin in opposite directions, you have the classic peg-leg rear.
+You should also check to see if the rear carrier is Positraction or open-style, the easiest method is to jack up the rear of the car and spin the wheels, if they both spin the same direction, you have Positraction , if they spin in opposite directions, you have the classic peg-leg rear.

 To get the rear set up properly, you will need some tools – specifically, a dial-indicator with a magnetic base and some calipers.
 These are used to check the backlash of the gears and the thickness of the shims respectively.
 Backlash is the amount of play the ring gear can move before the pinion moves.
 Each rear-differential type (as in 12-bolt, 10-bolt Dana 60 etc) has its own specs, these are usually included in the gear-set instructions.
 The 8.5” 10-bolt should have between .006 and .010” of backlash, we are not talking about much, and the only to check this is with a dial indicator.
 This is the basis for the rest of the install, so it needs to be checked first and it needs to be right.
 Next the contact pattern must be checked, which is done with colored grease (included as part of the new gear install kit).